ngnrsaa/qflex/docs/cirq_interface.md

 # The Cirq Interface

-QFlex can be used from Google Cirq.
-This is the HOWTO.
+HOWTO use QFlex from Google Cirq.
 * Note: For the moment, this the Cirq-QFlex is experimental code.

 The currently supported version of Cirq is 0.5.0, and newer stable